tyzbit/go-discord-archiver/README.md

 ## Usage

-Right-click (or long press) a message and use "Get snapshot" to get a message with snapshots that only you can see or select "Take snapshot" to take a snapshot of the live page.
+Right-click (or long press) a message and use "Get snapshot" to get a message with snapshots (or use the private option for a message only you can see) or select "Take snapshot" to take a fresh snapshot of the live page.

 **This is a pretty good way to get around paywalls to read articles for free.**